ckimrie/cp_analytics.ee_addon/README.markdown

 ##Compatibility

-CP Analytics requires ExpressionEngine 2.0 PB and PHP 5+, and is MSM-compatible.
-IIS servers need to have OpenSSL enabled as well.
-Thine eye will be most pleased when gazing upon this accessory whenst employing the Default or Fruit themes.
+CP Analytics requires ExpressionEngine 2.0 and PHP 5+, and is MSM-compatible.
+Also needed in your PHP configuration: OpenSSL and HTTPS cURL support.
+Thine eyes will be most pleased when gazing upon this accessory whenst employing the Default or Fruit themes.

 The ExpressionEngine 1.6-compatible version of this add-on, called Google Analytics panel, [can be found here](http://github.com/amphibian/ext.analytics_panel.ee_addon).